ConrabOpto/mst-query/README.md

 }));
 ```

-...then use your query in a React component!
+...then use the query in a React component!

 ```tsx
 import { useQuery } from 'mst-query';